bucardo/bucardo_org/Bucardo/pgbench_example.md

     2. Port:          5432
     3. User:          postgres
     4. PID directory: /tmp/bucardo
-    Enter a number to change it, P to proceed, or Q to quit: p Postgres version is: 8.4
+    Enter a number to change it, P to proceed, or Q to quit:

+Type "p" and press the Enter key to tell it to proceed.
+If all goes well, you should see:

+    Postgres version is: 13
     Attempting to create and populate the bucardo database and schema Database creation is complete
     Connecting to database 'bucardo' as user 'bucardo'